Our tour of Cusco the former capital of the Inca Empire

 Part way up the side of the hill, a ridge line or plateau provided an area where homes were built.
 The homes extend the length of a laneway along the side of the hill.
 Most of the streets, like those in every town or city we visited, are paved with cobblestones.
 This makes for a very attractive setting for the old buildings.

 The hillside community was a beautiful combination of rustic walkways, climbing plants and well-maintained homes.
 It was necessary to regain our breath and strength before continuing the upward climb on the stairs behind me.

 We soon came to the biggest climbing challenge of the day, the final fifty steps up to the highest tier of the San Blas community.
 We just stood there and took it all in, a world of dogs and children, life moving up and down, flowing with perfection.
 After a brief break, we joined the flow and moved to the top which is way way up there.

 Our climb was worth the effort.
 With the hills surrounding Cusco below us, we just basked in the cooling breeze and imagined what it must have been like here five hundred years ago when the Inca ruled this valley.

 It was late in the afternoon when we returned to the floor of the valley.
 With the sun sinking low, the shadows crept up to engulf us.

-Next morning, we boarded a LAN Airlines airplane and flew back over the Andes Mountains to Lima.
+Next morning, we boarded an airplane and headed back over the Andes Mountains to Lima.